 Remove small electric heaters.
 They use a lot of electricity, and are not energy efficient; unplug them.
 Plus, they often fool the home thermostat into thinking the home is warm enough and will fight the problem by blowing cold air, not warm air.
 They are also an electrical hazard and might burn down your home.
 Be careful; don’t get fooled by falsely advertised fancy wood-boxed electric heaters.
 They probably aren’t made by the Amish back in Ohio, but overseas by cheap laborers.
 And they are not energy efficient when compared to a heat pump or a modern central gas furnace.

 Inspect home HVAC systems.
 Improve your home’s central HVAC heating system by replacing furnace filters and scheduling routine system maintenance to help air flow through the system more efficiently.
-If your ducts are under your house, consider hiring a professional duct sealing and insulation contractor to repair any leaky ducts.
+If your ducts are under your house, or up in your attic, consider hiring a professional duct sealing and insulation contractor to repair any leaky ducts.
 It has been estimated that as much as 40 percent of your HVAC energy is lost into the crawlspace or attic because of older duct systems that have substantial leaks.
 If you are heating your home with a 100-percent electric furnace, consider upgrading to a modern heat pump that can save three to four times more energy than a standard electric furnace.
 And if you have a heat pump, DO NOT put the switch on the base of the thermostat into emergency heat mode.
 This function is only used if the compressor is broken or the unit is out of refrigerant.
 Fix the heat pump if it is broken; do not use the auxiliary electric heat unless it is an emergency.

 Note that the heat pump has a balance point, where it may not be able to extract enough heat from the outside air during cold spells.
 This is typically around 20 F. When the temperature outside gets below the designed balance point and the temperature in the home starts to drop, the second stage of auxiliary heat will automatically be energized to supplement the heat pump to maintain the set point at the thermostat within the home.
 It will automatically control and compensate during cold ambient conditions to keep your home comfortable.